 GENERAL CLINICAL AND LABORATORY FEATURES

 The clinical presentation of a patient with anemia is greatly influenced in the first place by whether the onset is abrupt or gradual, and HAs are no exception.
-A patient with autoimmune HA or with favism may be a medical emergency, whereas a patient with mild hereditary spherocytosis or with cold ...
+A patient with autoimmune HA or with favism may be a medical emergency, whereas a patient with mild hereditary spherocytosis or ...